voltento/walletManager/docs/README.md

 **Description**<br />
 This is wallet manager.
 It provide basic functional for storage wallets with different currency and operations with them <br />
+This software solves the problem of storing wallets users wallets and transfering money between them

 **Functional**<br />
 - Account creating